Smithery Logo

 model sonnet, opus, haiku, inherit (default: inherit)

-permissionMode default, acceptEdits, delegate, dontAsk, bypassPermissions, plan
+permissionMode default, acceptEdits, auto (classifier-based), dontAsk, bypassPermissions, plan

 maxTurns Max agentic turns before stopping